alexavdb/vpn/README.md

 Sample output:

 ```
- 📡 Connecting to AzireVPN in Netherlands (Amsterdam)…
+ 📡 Connecting to AzireVPN in Netherlands (Amsterdam)...
  ✅ Done.
 ```